 The PCI DSS Framework in Apptega supports all four Merchant Levels and includes all 12 requirements comprised of 251 sub-controls.

 23 NYCRR 500 is a regulation by the New York State Department of Financial Services that requires financial companies to implement a detailed framework to better protect consumer data privacy.
 The law is intended to protect consumers and create new cybersecurity regulations to “ensure the safety and soundness of the institution on behalf of their clients.”
 These apply to all registered organizations providing financial services including insurance companies, banks, and financial services institutions.

 The 23 NYCRR 500 Compliance Framework in Apptega, also known as NYDFS Cybersecurity Regulation 500, is comprised of all 16 control areas that make up the complete regulation.

 The Office of Compliance Inspections and Examinations (OCIE) conducts the U.S. Securities and Exchange Commission’s (SEC) National Exam Program.
 Through this program, the SEC publishes and enforces cybersecurity and risk management guidelines that publicly traded companies must follow.

 The SEC Framework in Apptega provides 6 control areas that enable publicly traded companies to ensure alignment with cybersecurity and risk guidelines enforced by OCIE.

-The CMMC Certification Framework in Apptega supports all 17 domains and the first three of five certification levels.
+The CMMC Certification Framework in Apptega supports all 17 domains.

 NIST 800-171 is a requirement for non-federal organizations that process, store, or transmit Controlled Unclassified Information (CUI).
 DFARS (Defense Federal Acquisition Regulation Supplement) regulates the minimum standards for security protocols and policy relating to sensitive information.
 NIST 800-171 compliance is self-reported and in the process of being replaced by CMMC.